raffomania/axum-api-testing-example/README.md

-# Testing Your Rust Web API
+# Axum API Test Boilerplate

-A boilerplate setup with best practices for testing your axum backend that scales nicely for larger codebases with lots of test cases.
+Best practices for testing your axum backend that scale nicely for larger codebases with lots of test cases.
 Features:

 - Convenient **custom HTTP client** making tests easier to write
 - **Github Action** that runs tests, verifies formatting etc.